John L. Hines: World War I

-On 16 August 1918, Hines assumed command of the 4th Division.
-He commanded the division during the American operations at St. Mihiel and in the Meuse-Argonne until 11 October 1918.
-Hines then took command of III Corps, leading it during the final engagements of the war and the occupation of the Rhineland.
+Hines then was selected by Pershing, now a full general, to succeeded Major General Robert Lee Bullard in command of III Corps, leading it during the final engagements of the war and in the subsequent Allied occupation of the Rhineland, both of which "demonstrated the general's tactical and administrative skills".

 For his service during the war he was awarded the Army Distinguished Service Medal, the citation for which reads:

 The President of the United States of America, authorized by Act of Congress, 9 July 1918, takes pleasure in presenting the Army Distinguished Service Medal to Major General John Leonard Hines, Sr., United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. As Regimental, Brigade, Division, and Corps Commander, General Hines displayed marked ability in each of the important duties with which he was entrusted and exhibited in the operations near Montdidier and Soissons, and in the St. Mihiel and Argonne-Meuse offensives his high attainments as a soldier and commander.